Cenote Sagrado information

-From the tzompantli, a 300m rough stone road runs north (a five-minute walk) to the huge sunken well that gave this city its name.
+From the Tzompantli, a 300m rough stone sacbé runs north (a five-minute walk) to the huge sunken well that gave this city its name.
 The Sacred Cenote is an awesome natural well, some 60m in diameter and 35m deep.
-The walls between the summit and the water's surface are ensnared in tangled vines and other vegetation.
-There are ruins of a small steam bath next to the cenote, as well as a modern drinks stand with toilets.
+The walls between the summit and the water’s surface are ensnared in tangled vines and other vegetation.
+There are ruins of a small steam bath next to the cenote, as well as a concession stand with toilets.